usersina/react-async-typewriter/README.md

 ### Advanced Usage

 If the stream returns a custom json, we can further type it per sub-chunk.
-Additionally, sub-chunking is done based on specific regular expressions that expect the data to be returned as follows:
+Additionally, sub-chunking is done based on specific regular expressions that should be provided.

+Here's an example:

+- Having an express server with the following `/stream/json` output

 ```bash
 curl -N http://localhost:5000/stream/json\?chunks_amount\=5